Clever/loofah/README.md

 ```

 ### substrings
 Redacts all substrings that match one of the keywords.
-If given an object, `substrings` calls itself on each of the values.
+If given an array or object `substrings` calls itself on each of the values.
 NB: Keywords passed as strings will be converted to case sensitive Regex

 ```javascript